-Energy Systems Catapult has created a a cloud-based digital platform with advanced data science and machine learning algorithms that connects to a Living Lab of real-world consumer homes.
-This Home Energy Services Gateway aims to help innovators develop new products, services and business models and trial them directly with consumers.
+Energy Systems Catapult has created a cloud-based digital platform with advanced data science and machine learning algorithms that connects to a Living Lab of real-world consumer homes.
+The Home Energy Services Gateway aims to help innovators develop new products, services and business models and trial them directly with consumers.

 The Challenge and Opportunity

 Transforming the UK energy system to be clean, secure and affordable, will be driven as much by the growing market for digitalisation and data, as by legislated carbon reduction targets.